Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 <a name="configure-the-running-livecd"></a>

-## 4. Configure the Running LiveCD
+## 4. Configure the running LiveCD

 1. Start a typescript to record this section of activities done on `ncn-m001` while booted from the LiveCD.